XenyxNZ/Arma-3-Performance-Guide/README.md

 * Results can vary slightly without changing anything.
 This is due to the AI heavy nature of the benchmark, and Arma 3 being sensitive to fluctuating CPU and RAM resources.
 * For the most consistent results, it is recommended to close all other applications while benchmarking.
 * Having mods enabled can affect benchmark results, even if they are not being used in the scenario.

+# Frequently asked questions (FAQ)

+### How much FPS can I expect to gain if I follow everything in this guide?
+It's truly impossible to estimate a specific value or range, as there are literally *dozens* of factors which affect FPS in Arma 3, ranging from your system hardware, missions and maps you play, mods you use, player count, AI count, asset count and soforth.
+The only observed trend I've noticed when helping people with FPS prior to making this guide is the more modern and high-end your hardware is, the more you gain from these tips.

+### I did everything in this guide and my FPS barely improved, why?
+Without knowing specifics about your hardware and missions you play, it's difficult to give an exact answer.
+However it's usually one of two things (or both) - either your hardware (or some part of it) is low-end or quite dated, or the missions you play are very computationally demanding.
+Typically in these situations the only thing you can do to notibly improve FPS is upgrade your hardware or consider overclocking your existing hardware.

+### Why am I getting a "Blocked loading of file" error when trying to use mimalloc?
+Sometimes this happens for newly released versions of mimalloc as there is a BattlEye whitelisting process to make sure the .dll is safe for use.
+Until the .dll has been whitelisted by BattlEye, it will prevent usage of it.
+This can sometimes take up to a few days, but it's usually pretty quick.